 The salient feature of this type of image is the holding of a seed in the upturned right palm.
 Than Tun reports that such images are found nowhere else in Burma, and based on Buddhist iconography, that these images are from the Mahayana tradition, and the conjecture is that the Pindaya cave at one time served the Mahayana Bhisakkaguru cult.

 And then it was back to the usual Touching The Earth mudra of most of the cave’s statues.

-The Wikipedia entry “Pindaya Caves” is an excellent overview the topic.
+The Wikipedia entry “Pindaya Caves” is an excellent overview of the topic.

 The Lonely Planet website has some basic info on the caves and how to get there.

-A brief article titled “Buddhism In Myanmar” in Harvard Divinity School’s Religious Literacy Project provides an explanation of the significance of merit making in Myanmar Buddhism.
+A brief article titled “Buddhism In Myanmar” in Harvard Divinity School’s Religious Literacy Project explains the significance of merit-making in Myanmar Buddhism.